Abstract

 Overview of notation.

 Values conveyed for the genes are initial input values, values given for the scaling parameters are fixed throughout the simulations.
 If more than one value is given, results are shown to display the effect of this parameter’s variation. *: Additional values of these parameters are discussed in the Supplemental Material.
+A broader parameter landscape was explored but not included in the manuscript.

-Subordinate helpers in our model may choose between two distinct tasks with differing fitness costs: (1) defensive tasks (i.e., defense of the dominant breeders’ offspring at cost to their own survival); or (2) work tasks (i.e., tasks with an associated cost to their body condition and consequently to their competitiveness to become breeders in the future).
+Subordinate helpers in our model may engage in one of two distinct tasks with differing fitness costs: (1) defensive tasks (i.e., defense of the dominant breeders’ offspring at cost to their own survival); or (2) work tasks (i.e., tasks with an associated cost to their body condition and consequently to their competitiveness to become breeders in the future).
 Subordinate helpers can then evolve different workloads and exhibit task specialization that is either fixed throughout their lifetime or varies with their dominance value.
 The parameters xh and yh (Table 1) reflect how much the subordinates’ survival and dominance values decrease with increasing investment in defense or work tasks, respectively.
 Although we do not assume an inherent difference in body condition between individuals when born, variance in age and helping propensities can create differences in the fitness costs linked to task performance.

+To distinguish between the effects of group augmentation and kin selection on inclusive fitness, we created two additional models.
+In the first model, we removed the benefits of group size (group augmentation) by setting the parameter xn = 0 (Table 1).
+In the second model, we removed the effect of kin selection by simulating a cross-foster manipulation in which offspring just born are interchanged between different groups (see Methods for additional details).
 To assess how habitat quality affects task specialization and the emergence of division of labor, we systematically varied habitat quality across simulations.
 Harsh environments are those that have high mortality (i.e., m = 0.3; Table 1), which also raises the turnover of the breeding positions.
-Lower values of m reflect an increased likelihood of individuals surviving another life cycle and, therefore, the chances of habitat saturation.
-The steps in the lifecycle of the model are illustrated in Figure 1.
+Lower values of m reflect an increased probability of individuals surviving another breeding cycle and, therefore, the chances of habitat saturation.
+The steps in the breeding cycle of the model are illustrated in Figure 1.

-Direct vs indirect fitness benefits
+Direct versus indirect fitness benefits

 Effect of environmental quality on alloparental care and division of labor.

 Conversely, under only direct fitness benefits (group augmentation), tasks associated with costs to the dominance value are costlier because the only path to obtain fitness benefits is via direct reproduction.
 Therefore, defensive tasks that do not affect the dominance value are favored (Figure 2; GA).
 Under this scenario, division of labor can evolve to maximize the reproductive output of the breeders (Figure 2; GA, m = 0.3, xh ≤ 5), but also because it is the optimal strategy (Figure 2; GA, m = 0.3, xh = 7).
-In benign environments, however, no help evolves due to the lower incentives to increase survival and the steep competition for reproduction due to the resulting habitat saturation.
+In benign environments, however, no help evolves due to the lower incentives to increase survival and the steep competition for reproduction resulting from habitat saturation.

 The role of dominance in task specialization